scribu/wp-front-end-editor/readme.txt

 = Title attributes =
 In some themes, links get weird title atributes.
 A workaround is to disable "The title" editable field.

+== Screenshots ==

+1. The inline WYSIWYG editor
+2. The settings page